hackername0102/Root-metasploitable.py/README.md

 # Root-metasploitable.py
-In this relo script create a root shell  for the machine metasploitable 2
+This script create a root shell for the vulnerable machine metasploitable 2

 Requisment: